lacus6999/CommissionApp/README.md

 ## Testing

 The application is using its own test implementation.
 The tests are written inside the [testclasses](src/test/testclasses) package.
-Most of the important bits are tested, although there was no time to implement some integration test.
+Most of the important bits are tested, although there was not enough time to implement some integration test.

 The test are ran automatically using the [TestRunner](src/test/TestRunner.java) class.
 It seeks the testclasses package and runs each test method marked with the [@Test](src/test/helper/Test.java) annotation.